Isidore-Newman-School/Creative-Coding-2017/Classwork/problemSet_0/3_functions.md

 * making code easier to read and understand
 * preventing code repetition

-*Abstraction* in computer science is the process of organizing complex procedures into discrete, simple units.
-Writing functions is one example of abstraction at play: by grouping lines of code under the heading of a function name, we abstract away some of the complexity of code.
+*Abstraction* in computer science is the process of organizing complex code into discrete, simple units.
+Writing functions is one example of abstraction at play: by grouping lines of code under the heading of a function name, we reduce the complexity of our program and make it easier to understand.

-As an example, the function **newmanColors()** is an easy way to designate that we'll apply Newman colors to shapes.
-It sets the stroke to Newman green and the fill to white.
+As an example, the function **newmanColors()** is an easy way to designate that we'll apply Newman colors to shapes (as opposed to **jesuitColors()** which might apply blue colors).
+The Newman function sets the stroke to Newman green and the fill to white:

 ```javascript
 function setup() {